jhumelsine/jhumelsine.github.io/_posts/2024-04-02-interpreter-design-pattern-grammars.md

 ```

 I’m using prefix notation for arithmetic operations for at least two reasons:
 * It’s easier to parse, which I’ll get to in a future blog.
-Arithmetic operations are infix only because that’s been the tradition for arithmetic symbols for centuries.
+Arithmetic operations are infix only because that’s been the tradition for arithmetic notation for centuries.
 For an example of how to define a grammar for infix operations see: [University of Wisconsin CS 536 Notes](https://pages.cs.wisc.edu/~fischer/cs536.s08/course.hold/html/NOTES/3.CFG.html).
 * It’s different than most languages, so it shows a different way to do something.

 ## Rational Expression Evaluation DSL Grammar Rules
-Here are what I think are the Rational Expression Evaluation DSL Grammar Rules:
+Here are the Rational Expression Evaluation DSL Grammar Rules:
 ```
 Statement ::= Assignment | Expression
 Assignment ::= Identifier = Expression